-There are a number of pathways for an educator to enter the UVEI Principal Internship.
+There are a number of pathways for an educator to enter the UVEI Principal Internship Progrm.
 Here are the routes most frequently chosen.
-The staff of UVEI stands ready to help assist you in creating your pathway.
+The staff and faculty at UVEI stand ready to help assist you in creating your pathway.

 1. Succession Planning